Marijuana legalization: 10 things to know

 2. You can possess pot and get high legally in eight states and Washington, D.C., as long as you're 21.
 Recreational marijuana was legalized last year in Alaska, California, Maine, Massachusetts and Nevada.
 It was legalized in Washington, D.C., in 2015.
 But recreational dispensaries haven't been established in all those places yet, and state and local authorities are still working out rules for taxation and zoning.
 If you want to grow your own, check local laws first, because they vary from state to state.

-3. Medical marijuana is legal in 28 states.
-According to the Marijuana Policy Project, a pro-legalization group, medical marijuana is legal in 28 states and Washington, D.C., Puerto Rico and Guam.
-West Virginia is expected to become the 29th soon.
+3. Medical marijuana is legal in 29 states.
+According to the Marijuana Policy Project, a pro-legalization group, medical marijuana is legal in 29 states and Washington, D.C., Puerto Rico and Guam.
+West Virginia became the 29th on Wednesday, the day before 4/20, when the governor signed medical marijuana into law.
 In 18 other states, medical marijuana laws are so restrictive that the MPP considers them "ineffective or flawed."

 Related: Pot businesses worry about Trump, but expect to prevail